Skip to main content

 Used for Diabetes Type 2, Management with Incretin-based Therapies

-Mounjaro (tirzepatide) is a prescription injection used to improve blood sugar control in adults with Type 2 diabetes.
+Mounjaro (tirzepatide) is a prescription injection used to improve blood sugar control in people 10 years and older with Type 2 diabetes.
 It works best when you also follow a nutritious diet and exercise regularly.
 Mounjaro (tirzepatide) belongs to the drug class called GIP and GLP-1 agonists.
 The dosage is convenient because it's injected under the skin once a week.
 Some common side effects of Mounjaro (tirzepatide) include nausea and diarrhea.
 It can also lower your appetite, which might lead to some weight loss.

 basics-icon